fredhutchio/cozy-shell/shell-scripting.md

 done
 ```

 ## The tiniest bit of `sed`

 The use of `sed` is a heresy.
 If you need to do serious string manipulation, it's time for a general-purpose programming language.
-But, if you don't mind wearing that scarlet letter around now and again, it can be handy in a pinch.
+But, if you don't mind hanging out in the pillory now and again, it can be handy in a pinch.

 The command `sed` is short for stream editor.
 It enables editing of streams of characters.